Isulan: Etymology

 The Christian settlers would have preferred to decide the name of their new town by referendum.
-However, Captain Gunting, both revered and feared, had decided it by himself.
+However, Datu Kudanding Camsa, both revered and feared, had decided it by himself.

-Datu Kudanding had reacted to the history of local battles way back in the early.
-Until 19th century when a sultanate in the adjacent town of Maganoy under Sultan Utto with a vast army decided to attack a small municipality located in the area now encompassed by the new entity under the leadership of Sultan Kudarat Mopak.
-Outnumbered with the ratio of 20:1, Sultan Kudarat Mopak on a white horse decided to do battle with his men notwithstanding the odds.
+Datu Kudanding Camsa had reacted to the history of local battles way back in the early.
+Until 19th century when a sultanate in the adjacent town of Maganoy under Sultan Utto with a vast army decided to attack a small municipality located in the area now encompassed by the new entity under the leadership of Sultan rajahmuda Mopak.
+Outnumbered with the ratio of 20:1, Sultan Mopak on a white horse decided to do battle with his men notwithstanding the odds.

 The battle cry of Sultan Kudarat was the uttering of the word, "Isu-silan" which means "They are there, advance".
 This intrepid, although suicidal show of force and determination, so impressed by Utto, that in order to save lives on both sides, he decided to resolve the issue by negotiation, thus placing Kudarat and his principality under his protectorate of Utto, Isulan municipality derived its name from "Isu-silan" which means "Progress".